qodeone/uikitty3/README.md

-# uikitty 3.x-dev
+# uikit3

+uikit3 is uikitty with the power of the latest uikit version.

-uikitty is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Drupal 8.x.
+uikit3 is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Drupal 8.x.
-Version 3.x-dev uses the latest 3.0.0-Beta.1 version of uikit.
+The theme is based on the latest uikit version (3.0.0-Beta.2) The dist files of uikit will be updated *as soon* a new version is available.

 ## Getting Started